Linwei-Chen/FADC/README.md

   {Proceedings of the IEEE conference on computer vision and pattern recognition}, year={2024}
 }
+@article{chen2024frequency,
+  title={Frequency-Adaptive Dilated Convolution for Semantic Segmentation}, author={Chen, Linwei and Gu, Lin and Fu, Ying}, journal={arXiv preprint arXiv:2403.05369}, year={2024}
+}
 ```

+## Acknowledgment

+This code is built using [mmsegmentation](https://github.com/open-mmlab/mmsegmentation), [timm](https://github.com/rwightman/pytorch-image-models) libraries, [HorNet](https://github.com/raoyongming/HorNet/tree/master/semantic_segmentation#readme) and [ConvNeXt](https://github.com/facebookresearch/ConvNeXt).

 ## Contact

-If you find any problem, please feel free to contact me (Linwei at  chenlinwei@bit.edu.cn).
-A brief self-introduction (including your name, affiliation, and position) is required, if you would like to get in-depth help from me.
-I'd be glad to talk with you if more information (e.g. your personal website link) is attached.
+If you encounter any problems or bugs, please don't hesitate to contact me at [chenlinwei@bit.edu.cn](mailto:chenlinwei@bit.edu.cn).
+To ensure effective assistance, please provide a brief self-introduction, including your name, affiliation, and position.
+If you would like more in-depth help, feel free to provide additional information such as your personal website link.
+I would be happy to discuss with you and offer support.